 Alan Alda was born on January 28, 1936, in New York City.
 He made his Broadway debut in 1959 and his film debut in 1963, but it was his role on the television series M*A*S*H (1972–83) that earned him his greatest popularity.
-Alda was nominated more than 20 times and won numerous awards for the series, which provided a showcase for his talents as a socially conscious writer, director and performer.
+Alda earned more than 20 Emmy nominations and won five times for his work on the series, which provided a showcase for his talents as a socially conscious writer, director and performer.

 Born Alphonso Joseph D'Abruzzo on January 28, 1936, in New York City, Alan Alda is best known for his role as Hawkeye Pierce on the long-running television series M*A*S*H. He is the son of actor Robert Alda, and his first acting experiences were through his father.
 Alda first appeared on stage as a baby.
 But his childhood was more of a drama than a comedy.
 His mother was mentally unstable, and he suffered a bout of polio as a child.

 Alda married his wife Arlene in 1957.
 The couple have three daughters together: Eve, Elizabeth and Beatrice.

 Alda's film credits include: California Suite (1978), The Seduction of Joe Tynan (1979), The Four Seasons (1981), Sweet Liberty (1986), A New Life (1988), Crimes and Misdemeanors (1989), Manhattan Murder Mystery (1993) and The Aviator (2004).

 Debuting in 1972, the television series M*A*S*H went on to become one of the most popular situation comedies in TV history.
 Alda played the sarcastic, but tender-hearted surgeon Captain Benjamin Franklin Pierce, better known as "Hawkeye."
 Set during the Korea War, the series followed the misadventures of the staff of an army surgical unit.